 Both sneezing and snorting can be the sign of disease, virus, or infection, and should be checked out if it doesn’t clear up naturally after a few days.

 When Do Cats Snort at Other Cats?

 If a cat feels threatened by another cat, either because it’s invading its territory or preparing to attack, a cat will make a series of noises, including snorting and hissing.
-This is to try and scare the predator animal away.
+This is to scare the predator animal away.
 These sounds are usually accompanied by a wildly swishing tail and pressed-back ears as the cat attempts to assert its dominance.

-When confronted by another cat, snorting is probably less frequent than growling.
+When confronted by another cat, snorting is less frequent than growling.
 But when a cat is scared, startled, or angry, it will vocalize these feelings of distress by any means necessary to gain the upper hand and scare its rival off.

 Cat Snorts When Breathing